 Photo: HLN/YouTube

-According to Andrea’s husband’s testimony, his wife’s mental health got even worse, but Saeed still refused to give her Haldol again and even admitted her to inpatient psychiatric treatment.
+According to Rusty Yates’ testimony, Andrea’s mental health deteriorated even further after this, but Saeed still refused to prescribe Haldol and even admitted her to inpatient psychiatric treatment.

 Drowning her children